zhulg/ChatGPT_CLI_Rust/README.md

 - A tool for chatting using the ChatGPT API, written in Rust CLI.
 - You can use this tool to chat, just by setting your API Key.
 - You can modify the API domain and other API parameters when you start the chat.
-- If you like this tool, please join me to complete the TODO list, and let's improve this tool together

 ## QuickStart